MaryCerasa/wdi-group-project/README.md

 **Description:**

-Organise is an organisational tool similiar to Trello, that allows users to increase their productivity on a given task by effectively organizing the planning of events in a clear and methodical way.
+'Organise' is an organisational tool similiar to Trello, that allows users to increase their productivity on a given task by effectively organizing the planning of events in a clear and methodical way.

 This simple and intuitive app allows its users to create groups and assign users to work under these groups on a given task or based on an event to plan.